Stress Relief Sage Rolls is all about the powerful healing aroma of sage, bundled into the ultimate comfort food; bread.

 The Hearty Sage

-While making my sage and bread stuffing one year, I realized what I loved most about the stuffing, also loaded with onions, celery, sometimes turkey thigh meat, was actually the bread and the sage together.
+While making my sage and bread stuffing one year, I realized what I loved most about the stuffing.

-For this reason, when I competed in The Great American Recipe, with PBS, I made my sage stuffing (Episode 7), for all American to enjoy on TV!
+For this reason, when I competed in The Great American Recipe, with PBS, I made my sage stuffing (Episode 7), for all America to enjoy on TV!

-Having realized how delicious the pungent flavor of sage and the gentle flavor of a yeast bread tasted together in my holiday stuffing, I decided it was time to create a yeast bread recipe folding in lots of finely chopped fresh sage into the dough.
+Having realized how delicious the pungent flavor of sage and the gentle flavor of a yeast bread tasted together, I decided it was time to create a yeast bread recipe folding in lots of finely chopped fresh sage into the dough.

 The whole house smelled of this exotic aroma while the bread was baking and oddly, caused my mood to feel unusually calm from its smell.